 "After analysis it appeared that the data was not obviously encoded in any way," Cox explains.
 Using a variety of tools, Cox eventually had a rough idea of how things worked: "I replicated the USB packet sequence to obtain these uncompressed blobs, and looking at the byte counts, it matched with getting around 3 bytes (RGB) per pixel.
 Initial processing of these images (just taking the output and writing it as RGB pixels) resulted in something roughly inspired by the input I was giving to the device over VGA."

-A little more tweaking resulted in an image which looked correct bar the colours.
+A little more tweaking resulted in an image which looked correct bar the colors.
 "At this point I had a flashback to some 3D rendering/shader work I did long ago," Cox explains.
-"This looked a lot like YUV colour.
+"This looked a lot like YUV color.
 After using Go’s built in YCbCrToRGB the image suddenly looked much closer to the original.
 We did it!
 Despite the 'WIP' quality we were able to do 7 FPS.
 Honestly, for me that was good enough, since my use for these are as an emergency VGA screen rather than anything else."